FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_netconf/readme.md

 The last element of the URL is the name of the mount-point.

-NETCONF test-tool
+NETCONF TESTTOOL
 -----------------

-### Test-tool overview
+### Testtool overview

-NETCONF test-tool is the Java application that:
+NETCONF testtool is the Java application that:

 -   Can be used for simulation of 1 or more NETCONF devices (it is suitable for scale testing).